-In accordance with the California Healthy Youth Act, Charter School will provide ageappropriate instruction on the prevention of human trafficking, including sexual abuse, assault, and harassment.
+In accordance with the California Healthy Youth Act, Charter School will provide age-appropriate instruction on the prevention of human trafficking, including sexual abuse, assault, and harassment.
 You have the right to excuse your child from all or part of the instruction on the prevention of human trafficking.
-An opt-out form is availablefront office for your convenience or you can put your request in writing and send it to .
+An opt-out form is available the front office for your convenience or you can put your request in writing and send it to .
 Your consent for this instruction is NOT required.
 If we do not receive a written request to excuse your child, your child will be included in the instruction.